bulutbekdemir/IDF_WifiManager/README.md

-# __
+# About

-This project is under construction.
+This project is under developing process.

 ## ?
-I just wanted to make a better (more features and newest idf verison support) and stable wifi manager with MQTT support.
+I just wanted to make a better (more features and newest idf verison support) and stable wifi manager with MQTT support (Under development.).
-If you want to implement new features crete a pull request or special needs write me: [Sincap](https://github.com/bulutbekdemir).
+If you want to implement new features crete a pull request or special needs write me: [Bulut](https://github.com/bulutbekdemir).

 ## Project Struct